 - a.
-In consultation with Members served, Alternative Care Facility Provider Agencies shall provide social and recreational engagement opportunities both within and outside the setting. - Opportunities for social and recreational engagement shall take into consideration the individual interests and wishes of the Members. - ii.
+In consultation with Members served, Alternative Care Facility ACF-Provider Agencies shall, in consultation with the members, provide social and recreational engagement opportunities both within and outside the setting. - i.
+Opportunities for social and recreational engagement shall take into consideration the individual interests and wishes of the Members. - ii.
 In determining the types of opportunities and activities offered, the provider shall consider the physical, social, and mental stimulation needs of the Members.